nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/FETCH_INTRO.md

 # Fetch your Data

+## Why are you Learning This?

+Companies all over the world provide access to their data so that software developers can build interesting solutions for their customers.
+You, as a developer, can request their raw data, but use it however you like.

+For example, the [Merriam-Webster](https://dictionaryapi.com/) dictionary and thesaurus is available for software developers who may be building a tool for children to work on their spelling and vocabulary skills.

+Another source of data is the [Air quality and pollution API](https://www.airvisual.com/air-pollution-data-api).
+Software developers who work for non-profits that monitor industrial pollution, or government agencies who regulate industry would find this data very useful for building custom software.

+In this chapter, you will be learning how to use the `fetch` statement to make requests for data that live on the World Wide Web somewhere.

+## Reference

 The [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) is a recent addition to native JavaScript that software developers use to interact with data on the Web.
+There is also a maintained list on Github of [all public, free APIs](https://github.com/toddmotto/public-apis) for software developers to use.

+## Setup

 You're going to use the food API that you set up in the last chapter.

-## Setup

 1. Make sure your API is running.
 If you need to review, go back to the last chapter for the command.
 1. Make a new sub-directory in your project named `src`.
 This directory will hold your application code.